skleinbo/Ising/README.md

      9.098881483078003e-6
      1.0010325963705214e-10
 ```

-Admittedly the notebook may not be simple to understand if you hadn't had much exposure to Julia and DataFrames.
-And even if, it is not well documented. __Write your own routines!__
+If you want full time series, use `metropolis_timeseries`.

+### Examples
+The `example_data/` directory contains a CSV-file with measurements and the julia file used to generate them.

-### Live Visualization
+## Interactive Visualization
-`include("Visual_Ising.jl")` opens a window with sliders and buttons to adjust
+`include("bin/main.jl")` opens a window with sliders and buttons to adjust
 parameters, a depiction of the current state, as well as energy and magnetization over time.
 Zoom in
 and out with the mouse wheel.
 "Speed" determines how many sweeps the program does per frame, i.e a value of `1/2` means